Start9Labs/mempool-startos/README.md

-# Wrapper for hello-world
+# Wrapper for mempool.space

-`hello-world` is a simple, minimal project to serve as a template for creating an app for the Embassy.
+`mempool.space` is a simple, minimal project to serve as a template for creating an app for the Embassy.

 ## Dependencies